-It is understood that one of the draws of any MUN Conference is the after-hours "informal caucusing."
+One of the draws of any MUN conference is the after-hours "informal caucusing."
 An informal meeting area will be announced in the Conference Program, which Representatives will be encouraged to use after hours.
 Gatherings in hotel sleeping areas are strongly discouraged; these could very easily disturb other guests in the hotel, reflecting poorly on both participating schools and on the Conference.